-Since 2010, the Company has been focused on a legal battle to secure it's 51% interest in the highly prospective Treaty Creek property which is located in the "Golden Triangle" northeast of Stewart, British Columbia.
+Since 2010, the Company has been focused on a legal battle to secure it's 51% interest in the Treaty Creek property which is located in the "Golden Triangle" northeast of Stewart, British Columbia.
 In 2014, the Supreme Court of British Columbia confirmed that the Company met its obligation under the option agreement and that Teuton Resources Corp. ("Teuton") breached the agreement in refusing to transfer title.
 The Court ordered Teuton to transfer 100% of legal title to all of the mineral claims comprising the Treaty Creek property to the Company which includes Teuton's 49% interest in those mineral claims held in trust pursuant to the parties' original agreement.
 In 2015, the British Columbia Court of Appeal upheld the decision of the Court and dismissed the appeal entirely.
-The Company is extremely pleased with the outcome of this very long and arduous process and looks forward to continuing exploration on this highly prospective property.
-Past exploration programs and significant development of surrounding properties continue to demonstrate the significant potential of the Treaty Creek property (see section 2 of this MDA for more details).
+The Company is extremely pleased that it has now secured it's rights to the very prospective Treaty Creek property.